ElvinC/gyroflow/download.md

 title: Download
 ---

-Here are the downloads for the latest stable-ish release (or rather, they should appear here).
+Here are the downloads for the latest stable-ish release.
 If you want the latest bleeding edge code that may or may not run, check out the [Github Repository](https://github.com/ElvinC/gyroflow).
 The same binaries should also be over on the Github [releases page](https://github.com/ElvinC/gyroflow/releases).

 ### Windows executable:
 <a href="https://github.com/ElvinC/gyroflow/releases/download/0.2.1-alpha/gyroflow-0.2.1-alpha.exe" class="btn btn--info btn--large">gyroflow-0.2.1-alpha.exe</a>
 ### Mac executable:
-<a href="#" class="btn btn--info btn--large">N/A</a>
+<a href="https://github.com/ElvinC/gyroflow/releases/download/0.2.1-alpha/gyroflow-0.2.1-alpha.dmg" class="btn btn--info btn--large">gyroflow-0.2.1-alpha.dmg</a>
 ### Ubuntu executable:
 <a href="#" class="btn btn--info btn--large">N/A</a>
 ### Source code: